Shikai-Song/Exellent-cool/README.md

 >- ✨ This is my first repository!
 So it's special!✨
 >- 📫 My E-mail is : ***276674122@qq.com***.
 >- 💞️ Welcome to contact me!
+>- I just want to see what will happen when I create a new branch!